 (b) The child is not in the actual physical custody of his or her parent, guardian or legal custodian, but the parent, guardian or legal custodian continues to have control of the child.
-History: 1987 a.
-332; 2001 a.
-109.

-948.31 Interference with custody by parent or others.(1) (a) In this subsection, "legal custodian of a child" means:
+948.31 Interference with custody by parent or others.

+(1) (a) In this subsection, "legal custodian of a child" means: